ngs-docs/angus/snakemake_for_automation.md

 + Anything that you can do in Python, you can do with Snakemake (since you can pretty much execute arbitrary Python code anywhere).

-Our goal is to automate our example workflow using snakemake!
+Our goal is to automate the first two steps (FastQC & Unzipping of FastQC results) of our example workflow using snakemake!

 ## Starting with Snakemake